-4.10 Lost Target
+4.10 AIS Lost Object

-A target is declared a lost target when it fails to produce data for six minutes or five reporting intervals, whichever is the shorter.
-When this occurs, the target is marked with the (flashing) lost target symbol and the message "AIS TARGET LOST" appears in the Alert Box.
-To acknowledge a lost target, press the ALERT ACK key, or use the Touchpad to select the [ALERT] box then press the left button.
+An AIS object is declared a lost target when it fails to produce data for six minutes or five reporting intervals, whichever is the shorter.
+When this occurs, the object is marked with the (flashing) lost symbol, the buzzer sounds and an appropriate alert message appears.